cameronrr/gridsome-sanity-live-preview/README.md

     previewParam: 'preview',
     // your graphql endpoint (also replace the 'default' tag if your project is different)
     graphqlEndpoint: 'https://<projectId>.api.sanity.io/v1/graphql/<dataset>/default',
+    // whether to output the plugins actions to the console. helpful for seeing what's going on.
+    debugOutput: true,
   })

 ```